-Well-made and durable from a trusted brand.
-Pressure cooker function is simple to use.
+Well-made and durable from a trusted brand in cookware.
+Pressure cooker function is easy to use.
 Six-quart size is large enough for most families without being too huge to store when not in use.
 Built-in microprocessor monitors pressure inside appliance for optimum results.

 Might be more complex than you need if you simply want a pressure cooker.

 Offers 11 preset pressure cooking settings, plus a custom option, as well as a slow cooker feature.
-We love that the cooking bowl is both PTFE and PFOA free.
-Extremely easy to use with large LCD display.
+We love that the cooking bowl is both PTFE and PFOA-free.
+Extremely easy to use with a large, detailed LCD display.

 Costs more than its competitors.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Cooking a delicious meal doesn't have to mean hours of simmering and stirring.
 An electric pressure cooker helps you cook faster and with less hands-on effort.
 If you just want to get a meal on the table quickly after a hard day, a pressure cooker might be the appliance you need.
 These cookers also use significantly less energy compared to conventional cooking methods, so they're great if you're trying to get a handle on your utility bills.